 The cause of the Court Reporters was also boosted by NSW Supreme Court judge Michael Pembroke who wrote to the State Opposition expressing his concerns that outsourcing court reporting would have a detrimental impact upon the court.

-Campbelltown Court House meeting notice – March 2017 (PDF version) The PSA […] Read More
+Births, Deaths and Marriages PSA meeting notice – April 2017 (PDF version) […] Read More

-Department of Justice DTS restructure – March 2017 (PDF version) On Friday […] Read More
+Digital Technology Services restructure update – April 2017 (PDF version) Justice to […] Read More